brunsgaard/yoloAPI/README.md

 $ pip install -r requirements.txt
 ```

-Once all dependencies are installed, you may run the application with `python app.py`.
+Once all dependencies are installed, you may run the application using `python app.py`.

 ## User and Client Management